 Vitamin D deficiency accounts for the most common nutritional deficiency among children and adults.
 Osteomalacia describes a disorder of “bone softening” in adults that is usually due to prolonged deficiency of vitamin D. This results in abnormal osteoid mineralization.
 In contrast, rickets describes deficient mineralization at the cartilage of growth plates in children.

 Several cell types constitute bone and participate in the coordinated process of bone remodeling.
 Osteoclasts (bone-resorbing cells) are responsible for breaking down bone by secreting collagenase.
 Osteoblasts are responsible for depositing the osteoid matrix, a collagen scaffold in which inorganic salts are deposited to form mineralized bone.
 This intricate process is directly and indirectly influenced by hormonal signals, namely parathyroid hormone (PTH) and calcitonin, both of which act in response to serum levels of calcium.

 Osteomalacia is a metabolic bone disease characterized by impaired mineralization of bone matrix.
 Bone creation occurs by the deposition of hydroxyapatite crystals on the osteoid matrix.
-Below details the common and overlooked causes of this disease.
+Below details of the most common and sometimes overlooked causes of this disease are described.